-- It is hard to determine the exact basis for the cost drivers to get the actual costs which will defeat the ultimate goal of the business to find the actual cost of the product.
+- It is hard to determine the exact basis for the cost drivers to get the actual costs, which will defeat the ultimate goal of the business to find the actual cost of the product.

-Cost Driver is an important source for allocating the costs of the product based on the activities performed to produce that product, which in total helps in finding the total cost of the product.
+Cost Driver is an essential source for allocating the costs of the product based on the activities performed to produce that product, which in total helps in finding the total cost of the product.
 The total cost of the product helps the management to analyze the decision to produce the product and also to determine the selling price of the product which the customers will accept and be ready to pay.

 This article has been a guide to What are Cost Drivers & its Definition.
 Here we discuss why cost drivers are essential and examples along with types, applications, advantages, and disadvantages.
 You can learn more about from the following articles –